FINE MOTORING BOOKS

 2 Speed transmission

 On Napier’s own admission the earliest date that their six cylinder appeared was February 1904 and the Dutch Spyker firm had completed its car by November 1902.
-Napier’s engine was arguably the first successful six cylinder race engine ever built.

 “Samson” L48 was first shown in June 1904 and it was the company’s first six cylinder racing car.
 It was built for the 1904 Gordon Bennett race and contested many competition events in the UK, including the 1905 British “Gordon Bennett” eliminating trials.
-Its two speed gearbox hindered the car’s performance over the steep parts of the course.

 L48’s unusual cooling system, consisting of copper tubes running the length of the engine, was apparently not for streamlining or for efficient cooling, but because Edge thought the pipes would make the Napier stand out!